Business and Entrepreneurship Training

 How To Enroll

-Collect and scan the following documents to help our representatives determine if you qualify as eligible.
-You will need to have these documents readily available to upload into our secure system in step 2.
+Collect and scan the following recommended documents to verify you meet the eligibility requirements listed below.
+You will need to have these documents readily available to upload in step 2.

-- Copy of your driver’s license or other state/federal issued ID
+- Copy of Driver’s License or other state/federal issued ID

 - 17 years of age or older and not attending secondary school (high school)